radiac/mara/docs/api/events.rst

 Multiple handlers can listen to a single event; they will be called in the order they are defined.
 If a handler does not want later handlers to receive the event, it can call ``event.stop()``.

+Events also are bubbled up to superclass handlers - see :ref:`event_inheritance` for more details.

 The handler can be a function or a generator.
 A function can return at any point; any return value is ignored.